jalawson/ulinalg/README.md

 * __ulinalg.py__ - supporting linear algebra routines (requires ```umatrix``` ).
 * __ulinalg\_tests.py__ - testing file to check most of the features.

-Currently supported: (see following sections and Properties, Methods and Functions below for descriptions)
+Currently supported: (see following sections and Properties, Methods and Functions for descriptions)

 ####Provided by ```umatrix```

 * assignment
 * slicing (the third step argument is not supported)
 * matrix/scaler elementwise arithmatic operations
- * Note __scaler OP matrix__ operations fail under MicroPython as reflected operations are not yet fully supported.
+ * Note: __scaler OP matrix__ operations fail under MicroPython as reflected operations are not yet fully supported.
+Operations need to be arranged in a __matrix OP scaler__ form.
+See the __Implementation Notes__ section.
 * transpose
 * iteration support
 * sub-matrix assignment